 Visiting Culgoa Floodplain safely

-From St George, travel 160km south to Hebel on a sealed road then 45km south to Goodooga along an unsealed road which becomes impassable after rain.
-From Goodooga, turn right into Brenda Road then take the left fork after the cattle grid and follow the 'Byra 7km' sign.
+From St George, travel 160km south to Hebel, then 45km south to Goodooga.
+From Goodooga, turn right into Brenda Road and travel on the sealed road for 12km and a further 11km along the gavel road.
+Take the left fork shortly after the border grid and travel 7km to the park.
 A 4WD is essential.

 From Cunnamulla, travel east 3km along the Balonne Highway and turn right onto the Mitchell Highway.
 Travel 29km and turn left onto Jobs Gate Road and travel 90km to the park.
 A 4WD is essential and roads become impassable after rain.

 Be aware of potential dangers and take care of yourself while exploring parks.
 By following a few simple steps you can make your visit a safe and enjoyable one.